 Now that you are aware of your horse’s scope, we’re going to be able to figure out the distance you should set up in combinations and between ground poles.

-A formula to remember for ground poles and fences < 1.15m
+A formula to remember the distance between poles, for ground poles and fences < 1.15m

 To figure out the distance between the poles, no matter the conditions, you only need to remember a single formula:

 Distance (m) = (number of strides + 1) x scope (m)